Železnici na Republika Severna Makedonija: International connections and services

 The main north–south line from Niš in Serbia to the port of Thessaloniki in Greece on the Aegean Sea (Corridor X), passes through Kumanovo, Skopje, Zelenikovo, Veles, Negotino, Demir Kapija, Miravci and Gevgelija.

 Intercity trains link Kumanovo, Skopje, Zelenikovo, Veles, Negotino (Kavadarci), Demir Kapija, Miravci (Valandovo) and Gevgelija (Bogdanci) with Serbian Railways and Greek railways.

 Connections to Bulgarian State Railways are via Niš in Serbia and via Thessaloniki in Greece.

 Intercity trains from Kosovo Railways link Skopje with Pristina.

 In 2010, Makedonski Železnici joined Cargo 10, a joint venture with other railways in the region.

 Plans

 Corridor VIII

-In the planning stage 2020 is a project to construct new rail links connecting to the existing east–west line (Beljakovci, Kumanovo, Skopje, Tetovo, Gostivar and Kičevo):